 The short answer is yes.

-The long answer is that your lantana will either be perennial or annual based upon where and how you grow it.
+The long answer is that your lantana will either be perennial or annual based on where and how you grow it.

 What Are Annuals and Perennials, Anyway?